Deathripper4133/DeathrippersExtras/README.md

 * UI Rework
 * Insert/Replace/Remove items from inventory
 * Introduction to Share and Repack (aleady made just need to integrate)
-    * Quick Repack (Hotkey)
-        * Will repack (merge) your current mag with the last mag in your weapons inventory.
-Then add the mag(s) to weapons inventory.
-            >you will have to reload.

 Planned For Later
 * Finish Share and Repack Integration